maidsafe/rfcs/text/0000-safecoin-alternative-implementation/0000-safecoin-alternative-implementation.md

 The actual algorithm defining the farming rate is somewhat orthogonal to this RFC and worthy of its own RFC, so the details will be omitted, but it would seem fairly critical that it ensures sections don't become fully farmed or fully unfarmed.

 One benefit of providing coin divisibility is that on a successful farming attempt, it is trivial to pay all farmers in that section rather than the lottery approach taken in the alternative proposal whereby only one farmer is paid at a time, and only if the chosen coin is unfarmed.
-Indeed, they could be paid proportional to the value they have provided to the network (this could be measured initially by node age at the moment of payment).
+Indeed, they could be paid proportional to the value they have provided to the network.
 They could also be paid smaller amounts more frequently to encourage new Vault owners to continue to run their Vaults.

 To send a payment, the CoinManagers will send a `Credit` message to the destination `CoinAccount`'s section (the destination address defining the particular `CoinAccount::id`):